Hawxy/CitizenEnforcer/README.md

 **Reminder:**

-This source under the AGPL license, please respect the conditions and push any code changes to a fork of the repo.
+This source is provided under the AGPL license, please respect the conditions and push any code changes to a fork of the repo.